 But these tools are good for way more, too.
 Just think of the insight they could bring to your organization internally.

 Because remember: contact agent experience is a thing too – and considering how much time call center agents spend with customers, it’s the hidden flipside to the coin that is CX.

 We’re going to say another way, because it’s a big point: neglecting your agent experience is the same thing as neglecting your customer experience.

 So let’s take a look at how some of the core CX tools are perfectly suited to crafting your AX.
 We’ll start the series off with personas.

-A good persona takes equal parts research and empathy, plumbing both demographics and common gut feel.
-A great persona is continually updated with new research and careful interviews.
+A good customer persona takes equal parts research and empathy, plumbing both demographics and common gut feel.
+A great contact persona is continually updated with new research and careful interviews.

 Now here’s the thing: personas are just as fantastic for both recruiting and preventing attrition.